Garside shadows and biautomatic structures in Coxeter groups: Garside shadows

 It is also the case that every cone type part has a gate.
 This was proven in \cite[Thm 1]{PaY-reg} and alternatively in \cite{PrY-pair}.
 Let $\Gamma$ be the set of gates of $\mathscr{T}$, which is finite.
 The set $\Gamma$ was used in \cite{PaY-reg} to construct the minimal automaton for the language of reduced words of $(W,S)$.
 Furthermore, Parkinson and Yau showed in that paper that $\Gamma$ is closed under taking suffixes, and conjectured that $\Gamma$ is the smallest Garside shadow in $(W,S)$.
 Przytycki and Yau then verified in \cite{PrY-pair} that $\Gamma$ is also closed under taking joins, thus settling this conjecture and a conjecture of Hohlweg, Nadeau and Williams in \cite{HNW-Gar} that the automaton constructed from the smallest Garside shadow is the minimal automaton for the language of reduced words of $(W,S)$.
-This leads to the following result, verified in \cite[Prop 4.29]{PaY-reg}, which we will use later.
+This leads to the following result, similar in nature to Lemma \ref{lem-mShi}.